warashibe/next-dapp-docs/docs/quick-start.md

 You can also bind functions.

-To access global states  via `props` inside the function, you need to pass the names of the states as the second argument.
+To access global states inside the function, use `get`.

 The functions need to be initialized inside the component with `init()`.